jarrodparkes/jarrodparkes.github.io/_posts/2013-02-10-treehouse-teaching-tech-the-right-way.md

 TreeHouse is teaching technology "the right way".
 They are not teaching out of a boring textbook, from a chalkboard, or behind a lectern (especially for computer-based topics).
 Instead, they teach technology with technology—using brilliantly crafted video tutorials, in-browser quizzes, and challenging follow along examples.
 If only I had discovered TreeHouse sooner and not wasted hours and dollars with college courses that fail to teach the same concepts!

 On their website, you can find learning materials for topics like front-end web design (CSS, JS, HTML), back-end web development, mobile development, and the list goes on.
-I have found myself taking their “do-it-yourself” examples and adapting them for my own side projects which is awesome.
+I have found myself taking their "do-it-yourself" examples and adapting them for my own side projects which is awesome.
 Without a doubt, Treehouse has been crucial for me.

 And it does not stop there!
 TreeHouse also includes content for how to start your own business.
 How convenient!
 Needless to say, I have watched every single one of those videos.